For advice and support call 07449 105 436 or email email@example.com

 - Debt Advice

 - Help with completing paper and online forms for:

 - Emergency food and other practical support: #HelpNewham initiative (food, hygiene box, prescription delivery, telephone befriending)

-Our elders advocacy service helped Charles obtain his British passport and is helping him make his Windrush Compensation Claim
+Our elders advocacy service helped Charles obtain his British passport and make his Windrush Compensation Claim

 What is advocacy?

 In a nutshell, advocacy is about empowerment and communication.
 It’s about supporting people who – for whatever reason – find themselves in a situation where they need a bit of extra support to be heard.
 Our advocacy service supports adults to have their say, helping them to access the knowledge they need to make informed choices about their situation and assisting them to secure their rights.

 When can advocacy help?

 Advocacy can help in a lot of different situations, because advocacy covers such a broad range of issues.